Closet Prayer: How to Find Solitude in Prayer

 (3) a secret room

-The word tameion is found 4 times in the entire New Testament and translated three different ways.
-(For this reason we also need to look at the context.)
-The word is translated as closet 2 times, secret chamber 1 time, and storehouse 1 time in the King James Version.
+The word “tameion” appears four times in the entire New Testament and is translated three different ways.
+(For this reason, we also need to look at the context.)
+The word is translated as “closet” twice, “secret chamber” once, and “storehouse” once in the King James Version.

-Since there’s only four Scriptures using the word tameion, let’s look at the other Scriptures where the word is used and then look again at our Matthew 6:6 Scripture for context.
+Since there are only four Scriptures that use the word tameion, let’s examine the other Scriptures where the word is used and then revisit our Matthew 6:6 Scripture for context.

 (KJV) Matthew 24:26 Wherefore if they shall say unto you, Behold, he is in the desert; go not forth: behold, he is in the secret chambers; believe it not.